jeevan9s/icons-inventory/README.md

 * Supabase (PostgreSQL)
 * Additional technologies used will be added throughout development.

-### Development Note
-* When creating a branch to work on, use the naming convention below
-> **name/feature-your-implementing** "i.e. jeevan/auth-integration"
-* Use READMEs in higher-level folders (db, services) and for more complicated implementations (cleaner than heavy inline comments)
-* To run the development server from project root: `cd web npm run dev`

 ### Installation (Dev)
 * [Node](https://nodejs.org/en/download)
 * Addtional Next.js setup if encountnering installation errors: `npm install next@latest react@latest react-dom@latest`